Writing Better Prompts: How to Get More Out of AI Tools 2026

 Objective: Write a practical guide of 800 words.

-Context: For SMEs in the technology sector who are struggling with lead quality.
+Context: For SMEs in the technology sector struggling with lead quality.

 Want to learn more about lead generation?
 Check out our lead generation services for SMEs.

-“The difference between a good and bad result from AI often lies in one or two words in your prompt - specificity is everything”
+“The difference between a good and bad AI result often lies in one or two words in your prompt – specificity is everything”

 1. Chain of thought prompting